6638maggie-gitau/music-player/README.md

 # 🎧 Music Player

-This  is a simple music player built using React and Vite.
+This  is a simple music player built using React and .
 The app allows users to listen to songs, switch tracks, and save favorite songs depending on their mood.

 ## Features